King’s College Chapel at England’s Cambridge University

 King’s College Chapel is a regular house of worship for the students at Cambridge University and the residents of Cambridge, England.
 People today enter regularly and marvel at the exceptional architecture and craftsmanship in stone, wood, and glasswork achieved centuries ago.

-Armorials, or coats of arms, representing royal families, are carved in stone in several places inside and outside the chapel.
-This one, featuring the fleur-de-lis symbol, denoting purity, is topped with an elaborate crown and is featured above the chapel’s gate.
+Armorials, or coats-of-arms, representing royal families are presented carved in stone in several places inside and outside the chapel.
+This one above the chapel’s gate features the fleur de lis symbol, which represents purity, and is topped with an elaborate crown.
 A band of repeated tracery designs featuring rosettes is carved into stone above the crown.
 (Brian Maudsley/Shutterstock)

-Armorials, or coats of arms, representing royal families, are carved in stone in several places inside and outside the chapel.
-This one, featuring the fleur-de-lis symbol, denoting purity, is topped with an elaborate crown and is featured above the chapel’s gate.
+Armorials, or coats-of-arms, representing royal families are presented carved in stone in several places inside and outside the chapel.
+This one above the chapel’s gate features the fleur de lis symbol, which represents purity, and is topped with an elaborate crown.
 A band of repeated tracery designs featuring rosettes is carved into stone above the crown.
 Brian Maudsley/Shutterstock

-At least 25 biblical scenes, from the Nativity scene to Paul on the Damascus Road, are depicted in the stained-glass windows.
-The bat-wing-shaped organ from the 1600s has some pipes large enough for an adult to climb into.
+At least 25 biblical scenes, from the Nativity scene to Paul on the Damascus Road, are depicted in stained-glass windows.
+The bat wing-shaped organ from the 1600s has some pipes large enough for an adult to climb into.
 The gleaming gold-colored pipes contrast with the rich, carved oak in which they are set.
 (Courtesy of Benjamin Sheen)

-At least 25 biblical scenes, from the Nativity scene to Paul on the Damascus Road, are depicted in the stained-glass windows.
-The bat-wing-shaped organ from the 1600s has some pipes large enough for an adult to climb into.
+At least 25 biblical scenes, from the Nativity scene to Paul on the Damascus Road, are depicted in stained-glass windows.
+The bat wing-shaped organ from the 1600s has some pipes large enough for an adult to climb into.
 The gleaming gold-colored pipes contrast with the rich, carved oak in which they are set.
 Courtesy of Benjamin Sheen

-The chapel ceiling’s carved stone fan vault is considered the world’s largest, at 40 feet in width and extending the length of the interior.
-The multilayered fan design emerges from fluted columns in between stained-glass windows, and each assemblage of arrow-topped “fans” converges to meet embellished medallions.
+The chapel ceiling’s carved stone fan vault design is considered the world’s largest at 40 feet wide and extends the length of the interior.
+The multilayered fan design emerges from fluted columns in between the stained-glass windows, and each assemblage of arrow-topped “fans” converges to meet embellished medallions.
 The top parts of all the stained-glass windows convey the tracery (cut out) design element common in Gothic architecture.
 (Courtesy of Benjamin Sheen)

-The chapel ceiling’s carved stone fan vault is considered the world’s largest, at 40 feet in width and extending the length of the interior.
-The multilayered fan design emerges from fluted columns in between stained-glass windows, and each assemblage of arrow-topped “fans” converges to meet embellished medallions.
+The chapel ceiling’s carved stone fan vault design is considered the world’s largest at 40 feet wide and extends the length of the interior.
+The multilayered fan design emerges from fluted columns in between the stained-glass windows, and each assemblage of arrow-topped “fans” converges to meet embellished medallions.
 The top parts of all the stained-glass windows convey the tracery (cut out) design element common in Gothic architecture.
 Courtesy of Benjamin Sheen

-In the tradition of a monastic campus, the Chapel is near other buildings, such as the Gibbs next door.
-This building was completed 300 years ago and is more Palladian in design, focusing on symmetrical Roman architecture.
-Gibbs’s main architectural adornments are the pediments over the doorway, the classical columns treated with dentil molding, and the keystones over each window.
-The Gibbs is used for housing and administrative offices.
+The Gibbs building, next-door to the chapel, was completed 300 years ago and is more Palladian in design, focusing on symmetrical Roman architecture.
+The building's main architectural adornments are the pediments over the doorway, the classical columns treated with dentil molding, and the keystones over each window.
+Today, the building is used for housing and administrative offices.
 (Courtesy of Benjamin Sheen)

-In the tradition of a monastic campus, the Chapel is near other buildings, such as the Gibbs next door.
-This building was completed 300 years ago and is more Palladian in design, focusing on symmetrical Roman architecture.
-Gibbs’s main architectural adornments are the pediments over the doorway, the classical columns treated with dentil molding, and the keystones over each window.
-The Gibbs is used for housing and administrative offices.
+The Gibbs building, next-door to the chapel, was completed 300 years ago and is more Palladian in design, focusing on symmetrical Roman architecture.
+The building's main architectural adornments are the pediments over the doorway, the classical columns treated with dentil molding, and the keystones over each window.
+Today, the building is used for housing and administrative offices.
 Courtesy of Benjamin Sheen

-The structure was made of two types of limestone: white magnesian from Yorkshire, England, and oolitic from Northamptonshire, England.
-The chapel rises 94 feet and its beauty, and the depth of the stone cutters’ skill, can be seen when it is illuminated at night.
+The chapel was constructed from two types of limestone: white magnesian from Yorkshire and oolitic from Northamptonshire.
+The chapel rises 94 feet, and the depth of the stone-cutters’ skill can be seen when it is illuminated at night.
 (Courtesy of Benjamin Sheen)

-The structure was made of two types of limestone: white magnesian from Yorkshire, England, and oolitic from Northamptonshire, England.
-The chapel rises 94 feet and its beauty, and the depth of the stone cutters’ skill, can be seen when it is illuminated at night.
+The chapel was constructed from two types of limestone: white magnesian from Yorkshire and oolitic from Northamptonshire.
+The chapel rises 94 feet, and the depth of the stone-cutters’ skill can be seen when it is illuminated at night.
 Courtesy of Benjamin Sheen

 What arts and culture topics would you like us to cover?
 Please email ideas or feedback to [email protected]